balena-io/docs/pages/learn/develop/local-mode.md

 ---
 title: Develop locally
-excerpt: Use resin.io local mode to prototype quickly
+excerpt: Use {{ $names.company.lower }} local mode to prototype quickly
 thumbnail: /img/common/device/running-webterminal-session.png
 ---

 # Develop locally

-Local mode is the development mode for resin.io.
+Local mode is the development mode for {{ $names.company.lower }}.
 It allows you to build and sync code to a single development device in your local network without having to go through the whole git push, build, deployment pipeline.
-It uses the Docker daemon on the device to build container images and starts the container up in very much the same way the resin.io device supervisor would.
+It uses the Docker daemon on the device to build container images and starts the container up in very much the same way the {{ $names.company.lower }} device supervisor would.

 ## Local mode requirements

 In order to use local mode on a device:
-- The device must be running resinOS v2.0 or higher with supervisor v4.0 or higher.
+- The device must be running {{ $names.os.lower }} v2.0 or higher with supervisor v4.0 or higher.
 - The device must be running a [development][development] variant of the OS.
 If you try to use a production variant, you will not be able to use local mode.
 The production devices have SSH and the Docker socket locked down, both of which are needed for the local mode feature.
-- You must have the [resin.io CLI][cli] installed on your workstation.
+- You must have the [{{ $names.company.lower }} CLI][cli] installed on your workstation.
 - Local mode must be enabled through the dashboard.
 To use local mode on a development device, click on the small *Actions* dropdown at the top right of the device page and select *Enable Local Mode*.

-__Note:__ At the moment, `resin local push` will not work for multicontainer applications.
+__Note:__ At the moment, `{{ $names.company.short }} local push` will not work for multicontainer applications.
 The recommended development workflow is to put the device in local mode and use the [Docker Compose remote API][compose-remote].

 <img src="/img/local-mode/device-in-local-mode.png" width="100%">

 ## Scan the network and find your device

 Before you can get any code running, you first have to find your device.
-To do this, login to the resin CLI and use `resin local scan`.
+To do this, login to the {{ $names.company.lower }} CLI and use `{{ $names.company.short }} local scan`.

-All resin.io devices advertise themselves on the network using Avahi.
+All {{ $names.company.lower }} devices advertise themselves on the network using Avahi.
 The names take the form `<short-uuid>.local`, where the short-uuid is the uuid you see on your device dashboard.
-The resin.io CLI allows you to scan the network and discover your device:
+The {{ $names.company.lower }} CLI allows you to scan the network and discover your device:

 **Command**
 ```
-sudo resin local scan
+sudo {{ $names.company.short }} local scan
 ```
 **Output**
 ```